OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Debugging

 So far, you've been using static analysis techniques without running the target apps.
 In the real world, especially when reversing malware or more complex apps, pure static analysis is very difficult.
-Observing and manipulating an app during run time makes it much, much easier to decipher its behavior.
+Observing and manipulating an app during runtime makes it much, much easier to decipher its behavior.
 Next, we'll have a look at dynamic analysis methods that help you do just that.

 Android apps support two different types of debugging: Debugging on the level of the Java runtime with the Java Debug Wire Protocol (JDWP), and Linux/Unix-style ptrace-based debugging on the native layer, both of which are valuable to reverse engineers.